 There is a pattern here.
 The key thing is the economy and the creation of money.
-Having a capitalist economy and a socialist government doesn't do much for most of the population apart from ameliorating the worst excesses of capitalism.
-It is certainly preferable to right wing 'free' market alternatives but it doesn't solve the underlying problem.
-For a long time capitalist entities like the big corporations have been more powerful than governments.
-Many corporations have turnovers which are larger than the GDPs of well developed nations.
-Now, through global entities like the World Trade Organisation (WTO) - in which secretive panels of 'experts' are able to overturn national legislation, they have formally elevated the right to make money above democracy, above all our democratic rights.
+Having a capitalist economy and a socialist - or social democratic - government doesn't do much for most of the population apart from ameliorating the worst excesses of capitalism.
+It is certainly preferable to right-wing 'free' market alternatives but it doesn't solve the underlying problem.
+For a long time, capitalist entities like the big corporations have been more powerful than governments.
+Many corporations have turnovers which are larger than the GDPs of well-developed nations.
+Now, through global entities like the World Trade Organisation (WTO) - in which secretive panels of 'experts' are able to overturn national legislation, they have formally elevated commercial interests - the right to make money - above democracy, above all our democratic rights.

 |Karl Polayni: realised that society and economy are indivisible|